WHEN WILL I GET MY MONEY?

 These providers will have more leverage, which is why it could take longer to finalize your settlement.
 Hospital providers are often paid back directly by the insurance company at their own request.
 This gives them some comfort that there will be no unsatisfactory lien.
 It is their priority to do so.

-With the hospital (ER) and other providers in a position to be paid, you are now much closer to getting your check.
-If the hospital provider is going to be paid directly, then obviously we have to obtain the reduction and communicate that to the insurance company so they can pay that directly.
-The remainder of the settlement is then sent to me in order to pay the remaining providers, my fees, and expenses.
+Once the hospital (ER) is paid, you’re nearly done.
+If they’re paid directly, we’ll have to get the reduction and tell the insurance company.
+Then, the rest of the settlement will go to me, covering the other providers, fees, and expenses.
 The NET amount is your settlement check.
 I know it seems like sometimes nothing is happening.
 I am hopeful that this gives you a better understanding of how sometimes the delay benefits you.
 At the end of the day, I am doing my best to get you as much money as possible.
 This is just one small part of that process.
 I don’t imagine you want less money in a shorter period of time.

 The NET amount is your settlement check.
 I know it seems like sometimes nothing is happening.
 I am hopeful that this will give you a better understanding of how sometimes the delay benefits you.
 At the end of the day, I am doing my best to get you as much money as possible.